george0st/qgate-model/README.md

 The sample of feature store model for machine learning, part of quality gate concept.
 This model is independent (definition in json, data in csv/xlsx) on machine learning solution.

-It can be used for different ML/MLOps solutions such as Iguazio/MLRun/MLRun-CE, Tecton/FEAST, Hopsworks, Comet, Rasgo, Kaskada, Molecula, H2O, Databricks, Dataiku, Abacus, Sagemaker, Vertex, Zipline, Featureform, Featurebase, Continual, Metarank, Feathr, Michelangelo, Bigabid, Fblearner, Overton, Doordash, etc.
+It can be used with various of ML/MLOps solutions.

 ## Usage
 The model is suitable for: